 Our affiliate, Morgan Stanley Investment Management, serves as the investment adviser to the money market fund assets that are available as cash management sweep options for Morgan Stanley client accounts.
-Morgan Stanley receives revenue-sharing compensation from Morgan Stanley Investment Management, based on the amount of money market sweep fund assets held by our clients in brokerage accounts, of up to 0.25% per year (\$25 per \$10,000 of assets).
-A portion of the fee is paid as compensation to your Sales Representative.
-Morgan Stanley does not receive revenue sharing compensation on sweep money market fund positions held by clients in our fee-based advisory account programs.
+Morgan Stanley receives compensation based on the amount of money market sweep fund assets held by our clients in brokerage accounts of up to 0.25% per year (\$25 per \$10,000 of assets).
+A portion of such compensation is paid to your Financial Advisor.
+Morgan Stanley either rebates to clients or does not receive compensation on sweep money market fund positions held by clients in our fee-based advisory account programs.